 If you are unfamiliar with the group video chat software “Zoom”, please watch this introductory video, install Zoom, and then connect to this private test meeting to try out Zoom’s connection to your camera.
 Until you get used to Zoom, try joining your online meetings 10 minutes early, to allow time to resolve any technical problems.

 If possible, install Zoom on a laptop or a desktop computer with a web camera.
-Using a phone or tablet is possible, but not ideal:
+Using a phone or tablet is an option, but it’s not ideal:

 - It’s best to have both hands free while improvising, so you’d need to prop your phone (or use a phone stand) to have both hands free, and get a decent camera angle.